lokenx/plexrequests-meteor/README.md

 Again--**DO NOT UPGRADE**--create a new installation to test and play around with.

+If you do upgrade, please not your existing settings will be printer to the server log, and be deleted from the app.
+Your admin account will remain in place however.
+This is done because the settings data is stored entirely differently and is not compatible.

 On first run navigate to http://localhost:3000/admin and create an admin account with an username and password.
 If this isn't done someone else can create the admin account to your applications.
 A notice will be added regarding this on start-up.

 **Things That Work**